cs207-SpaceJam/cs207-FinalProject/spacejam/docs/introduction.rst

 Introduction
 ============
-Our problem is to solve a system of equations given initial conditions of the system.
-Our solution to this problem is to use Automatic Differentiation for machine precision computation of derivatives which can be used in the computation of Jacobians involved in implicit differentiation.
+Numerical integration is a powerful tool that can be used to simulate the evolution of a wide range of systems.
+Given the initial conditions of your particular system, ``spacejam`` numerically integrates your system using pre-baked implicit schemes that are powered by automatic differentiation.

-``spacejam`` will apply automatic differentiation to implicitly integrate the orbit of a low mass planet around a massive star.
+In this documentation, we outline the technique of automatic differentiation and numerical integration, go through the implicit schemes included in our library, and show some neat applications to astronomy and ecology.